terra-campaigns/unsettled/directory/Wyrmbark/Artea.md

 They are good with farming.
 Legend say they learned directly from the [Basajaun](Basajaun.md).

 **Artea seems to hear to people's spirits.**

+## Carries a cursed teddy bear

+Artea takes the burden of carrying a cursed toy from the daughter of the stablemen in [Fort Duhrin](../Kaldhur/FortDuhrin.md).
+The toy supposedly speaks two words: *[Geese](../../campaigns/Book_01/ep_044.md)* and *[Nevask](../Kaldhur/WitchNevask.md)*.
+They say the toy can only be given to someone who agrees to take it.
+And that it must be done before it learns to walk.